 This is a full throttle, minimal intervention wine that wasn’t touched by electricity or machinery of any kind.
 It’s made with whole cluster fermentation. grapes for the Magula Frankovka Modrá Unplugged are foot stomped and juice was moved with hands and gravity.
 The wine is aged for 24 months in bottle.
 Spicy notes of cherry, raspberry, and brambleberry make up the flavors.
 It’s medium bodied and juicy in style with good fruit intensity and a long, pleasant finish.
 4.2/5

 Across the village from Magula is Terra Parna winery.
 The two are good friends but farm and make completely different styles of wine.
-Terra Parna produces a classic, conventional wines that are centered on precision and balance.
+Terra Parna produces classic, conventional wines that focus on precision and balance.
 Joseph Zvolenská and his daughter Ivana head up the production of around 35,000 bottles per year from six and a half hectares of vineyards.

 Stepping into the winery, you can tell that Terra Parna is focused on giving a wow experience to guests.
 The tasting room is bright and the windows give wide views of the gently sloping vineyards.
 This family-owned estate produces user-friendly whites from the likes of Grüner Veltliner, Riesling, and Sauvignon Blanc, but it’s their reds from Svätovarinecké (St. Laurent) and Alibernet that caught our attention.

 During our visit, Terra Parna assembled a vertical tasting of their Svätovarinecké from the bottle (2008-2013).
 We had a hard time assessing the wines at first because they were unlike any St. Laurent wines we’ve come across.
-These are bigger and beefier versions of the grape and luckily they don’t suffer from over-extraction.
+These examples are bigger and beefier versions of the grape yet don’t suffer from over-extraction.
 Here are our two favorite vintages.

 Exotic Wine Travel’s Picks